wingo/online-cse/online-cse.md

 ## Introduction

-Consider the straightforward compilation of a boxes-of-boxes-of-integers pattern-matching idiom into a decision tree:
+Consider the straightforward compilation of a boxes-of-boxes-of-integers pattern-matching idiom into a decision tree, in figure 1.

 Figure 1:
 ```